 Ilish Mach diye Pui Saak-er Chanchra (Bengali Style Malabar Spinach and Fish-head Mish-mash Recipe)

+Now come to the recipe.
+Though I have given a rough measurement of the ingredients, you don't need to follow them precisely.
 For such a forgiving dish like chanchra, no need to burden your head with all the teaspoon-tablespoon complexity!
 Adding a little less pumpkin or little more spinach is not going to ruin your dish in anyway.
 Follow your own intuition and liking and play with the ingredients.

 Ingredients: